NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 *  **docker inspect containerid | grep "NetworkMode"** displays the type of network used in the container.
 *  **docker inspect networkid | grep "Subnet"** displays the subnet info. networkid can be obtained from **docker network ls**.
 *  **docker run --name mysql-db -e MYSQL_ROOT_PASSWORD=db_pass123 --network wp-mysql-network  mysql:5.6** creates a new container named mysql-db using the mysql:5.6 image, sets the MYSQL_ROOT_PASSWORD environment variable to db_pass123, and attaches the container to the wp-mysql-network network
 *  **docker run --network=wp-mysql-network -e DB_Host=mysql-db -e DB_Password=db_pass123 -p 38080:8080 --name webapp --link mysql-db:mysql-db -d kodekloud/simple-webapp-mysql** The docker run command creates a new container named webapp using the kodekloud/simple-webapp-mysql image, sets the DB_Host environment variable to mysql-db and the DB_Password environment variable to db_pass123, maps port 38080 on the host to port 8080 in the container, links the webapp container to the mysql-db container, and runs the container in detached mode (-d).
-The container is attached to the wp-mysql-network network, allowing it to communicate with the mysql-db container.
+The container is attached to the wp-mysql-network network, allowing it to communicate with the mysql-db container. **Note that the link option is depreceted and network is recommened to connect containers** : `docker run --network=wp-mysql-network -e DB_Host=mysql-db -e DB_Password=db_pass123 -p 38080:8080 --name webapp -d kodekloud/simple-webapp-mysql` and `docker run --network=wp-mysql-network --name mysql-db -d mysql-db:mysql-db` will fix the problem.
 * Connecting to multiple user-defined networks
 ```bash
 # Create two user-defined networks